emmanuel-pogbe/py-nuban/README.md

 # py-nuban

-Lightweight Python utilities to detect possible Nigerian banks for a given Nigerian Bank Account Number.
+Lightweight Python utility package to detect possible Nigerian banks for a given Nigerian Bank Account Number.
 Useful for validation, or bank account suggestions in payment flows.

 ## Installation